 He puts all this information together to estimate GLOSSARY estimate - work out, calculate his position at any time.
 There are different ways of doing this.

 • Before modern equipment like the GPS GLOSSARY Global Positioning System (GPS) - a handheld computer that tells your position by communicating with satellites , western navigators used a way called dead reckoning.

-The real test is when a storm blows a navigatorís canoe off course for days.
-When this happens, he must use intuition GLOSSARY intuition - knowing without having to think as much as skill and experience to keep track of his position.
-For emergencies like bad weather, a navigator must always know where other islands are and the paths to them.
+The real test is when a storm blows a vaka off course for days: the wayfinder must then use ancestral connections and intuition GLOSSARY intuition - knowing without having to think as well as skill and experience to keep track of where to go.
+For emergencies like bad weather, a navigator must always know which is the way to other islands are and the paths to them.

 This story tells how a wayfinder had to change his path because of bad winds.
 Akauola was the head wayfinder from the Haa Fokololo oe Hau tribe in Tonga.
 Once, one of his kau moala (team of wayfinders and sailors) called Moala Lahi was sailing home to Vavau from Fiji with a group of kalia (double hulls).
 The journey was in a north-east direction.
 The winds became bad, and the vakas were separated, so Moala Lahi turned for Samoa in a north north-east direction.
 But the winds changed again, so he turned to Uvea (Wallis and Futuna) in a north-west direction, and he his vaka arrived there.
 The Uvean people helped him with his canoe.
 In return, he gave them what he was carrying.
 When the winds improved, he sailed back to Fiji for more supplies.
 Finally, he went on and arrived safely in Vavau.